MS CPD Accreditation

 MS CPD integration with Nutrition and Exercise Physiology Mission Statement

-The MS CPD curriculum is integrated with the Program in Nutrition and Exercise Physiology (NEP) by providing students with the necessary knowledge, skills, and abilities for a variety of career settings such as: rehabilitation institutes, cardiac rehabilitation, sports nutrition programs, medical centers, nutrition clinics, community, worksite wellness programs, food-service management, and healthcare supervision and promotion.
+The MS CPD curriculum is integrated with the Program in Nutrition and Exercise Physiology (NEP) by providing students with the necessary knowledge, skills, and abilities for a variety of career settings such as: rehabilitation institutes, cardiac rehabilitation, sports nutrition programs, medical centers, nutrition clinics, community organizations, worksite wellness programs, food-service management, and healthcare supervision and promotion.
 The MS CPD seamlessly aligns with the overall mission statement of the NEP program.

-MS CPD NEP Goals
+MS CPD NEP Objectives

 Assessment goals for the MS CPD include: